 The analysis of personality has always played a major role in psychology.
 Over the years, numerous scientists have developed various concepts to categorize the different human personalities into types.
 The Myers-Briggs model is one of these concepts.
 It distinguishes between 16 different personality types.

 The ESFJ personality type is quite common in the population as a whole, with 12 %.
 They are extroverted and sociable people who appreciate hierarchical structures.
-They are helpful and selfless, but often forget their own needs.
-In the following we want to take a closer look at this exciting personality.
+They are helpful and selfless, but often forget their own interests.
+Needs.
+In the following, we will take a closer look at this exciting personality.

 What does the abbreviation ESFJ stand for?